Ficool

 SYSTEM COMMAND: INITIATE RESCUE.

 As she breached the wall, she made sure to kick a heavy metal rack over, sending hundreds of volleyballs cascading across the floor to create the "accident" scene.
-She moved with the cold, mathematical precision of a scalpel, ensuring that every strike she landed on the bullies looked like it could have been caused by falling debris or the "jammed" door.
+She moved with the mathematical precision of a scalpel, ensuring that every strike she landed on the bullies looked like it could have been caused by falling debris or the "jammed" door.

 Chizuru blinked, the flashback ending.
 She looked down at Epione's unconscious face.
 Even in sleep, Epione looked fragile, her brow furrowed as if she were reliving the trauma of being dragged into that shed.